Kyraview/SnapXrpFork/README.md

-# snapXRPL
+# SnapXRPL
-## XRP on metamask
+## XRP on MetaMask
 ### [https://snapxrp.deatheye.repl.co/](https://snapxrp.deatheye.repl.co/)

 <hr/>

 ## end useage
-to use snapXRPL you need metamask flask, which is the developer version of metamask, and may require that you uninstall the consumer version of metamask.
-Once metamask flask is installed it's as simple as clicking connect and following the propts on the [demo](https://snapxrp.deatheye.repl.co/).
+to use SnapXRPL you need MetaMask Flask, which is the developer version of MetaMask, and may require that you uninstall the consumer version of MetaMask.
+Once MetaMask Flask is installed it's as simple as clicking connect and following the prompts on the [demo](https://snapxrp.deatheye.repl.co/).

 ## developer useage
-Dapp developers are able to access snapXRPL to proform wallet actions through the use of rpc methods, that can be called without install(provided that the dapp end user has metamask flask).
+Dapp developers are able to access SnapXRPL to perform wallet actions through the use of RPC methods, that can be called without install (provided that the Dapp end user has MetaMask Flask).
 In the future we will create an SDK to make handling wallet functionality easy.
 <hr/>